District Safety Plan

 e.
 Parents are notified of early dismissal through media contacts (radio stations, district website, television, and utilization of Emergency Phone Blast system.)

 f.
-Parents of elementary students will receive a phone call to regular and emergency phone numbers.
+Parents of students will receive a phone call to regular and emergency phone numbers.
 When phone calls fail to contact the parent or emergency number, the student will remain under the supervision of school personnel until parents are notified and pick up the student or the regular end of the school day, whichever comes whichever comes first.